Last Updated 29th August 2025

 your admissions inquiries, reach to our friendly team for expert, no-obligation advice.

-Gretlin has spent the last 15 years in marketing, both agency and client-side, and has a rich understanding of content marketing, SEO and digital advertising.
+Author: Gretlin Aumre, Director of Services Gretlin has spent the last 15 years in marketing, both agency and client-side, and has a rich understanding of content marketing, SEO, and digital advertising.
 With significant experience in the education sector, Gretlin joined Amplify in May 2024 as Director of Services.
-She now supports schools worldwide in amplifying their enrollment strategy.
+She now supports schools worldwide in amplifying their enrollment strategy. |